louisbloom/telnet-gui/libtelnet-lisp/README.md

 ## Examples

-The `tests/` directory contains comprehensive, validated examples that serve as both documentation and test cases.
+The `tests/` directory contains validated examples that serve as both documentation and test cases.
 Each file demonstrates specific features with expected outputs:

 **Basic Features:**